PieLabs/pie-docs/developing/using-modules.md

 #### `"framework": ['react', 'vue'] `

 Defines the framework used to build the PIE.
-Currently ReactJS and Vue.js are supported [contact us](evan@corespring.org) if you're interested in having support added for another framework.
+Currently, ReactJS and Vue.js are supported [contact us](evan@corespring.org) if you're interested in having support added for another framework.

 If `react` is specified: `.jsx` files may be imported,  and `.js` files that contain JSX code will be handled correctly.